PDTenpas/pdtenpas.github.io/pages/newsletter/read_newsletters.md

 ## What should you read / listen / watch?

 In my opinion, for someone working in the average applied data role, the best content is currently coming from blogs, podcasts, and newsletters.
 This is where real people talk about solving real problems.
 Startup tech blogs, consulting firms, and venture capital firms also tend to produce some good stuff.
 For more cutting-edge research, arXiv and the standard applied data/statistics journals should be on your radar.
-There's also nothing better than a great conference or Meetup talk when you find one.
+There's also nothing better than a great conference or Meetup talk when you find one, but beware there is a lot of hand waving there as well.

 ## How should you find content?

 Since a lot of these sources are poorly aggregated you need something to help expose you to new content and sources.
 A fantastic solution for this has become curated newsletters.
 [Newsletters are booming](https://medium.com/the-mission/how-on-earth-did-email-newsletters-become-popular-again-3fcee1addc7e).
 They are often run by opinionated folks in much the same way great blogs are.
-The curator reads a ton of content, picks out their favorites and sends them to you.
-Whenever you find a great blog, podcast, etc., subscribe directly.
+The curator reads a ton of content, picks out their favorites, and sends them to you.

 Other ways of finding content include following those who produce great stuff on platforms like Twitter or Youtube.
 Subreddit communities can be great as well.
-Given my current work, I very rarely skim through journals but when a big journal article drops everyone is talking about it and it comes onto my radar one way or another.
+Given my current work, I rarely skim through journals but when a big article drops everyone is talking about it and it comes onto my radar one way or another.

+Whenever you find a great blog, podcast, etc. through an aggregator you should subscribe directly.

 One last note on sources is that you should always be culling the herd.
 Unsubscribe if any of them stop producing good content or if it's better for you to get their content pre-filtered by something like a newsletter.